NeuroBio/DiscordBot/README.md

 	- go to `Advanced` under `APP SETTINGS`
 	- enable `Developer Mode`
 	- Now, when you right click on your server's icon you will have a `Copy Server Id` option.
 That's the id you need.

--- self: you have the permissions locked down.
+**Self:** you have the permissions locked down.
 You'll need to open them if you they actually want to do this

 #### Terminal management